Analyzing the Guide details dashboard

 Employees: Number of users across the current tenant.

-Guide started manually: Number of times your selected guide has been started over the selected time period.
+Guides started manually: Number of times your selected guide has been started over the selected time period.

-Engagements: Measures the percentage of time employees complete at least one step of this guide.
+Engagement: Measures the percentage of time employees complete at least one step of this guide.
 The system excludes single-step guides from this metric.

 Drop off rate: Measures the percentage of times employees complete at least one step—showing Engagement—but then choose to close the guide without finishing it.
 The system excludes from this metric guide executions closed at the very first step.